oroinc/documentation/user/back-office/system/user-management/organizations/organization-frontend-menus.rst

 4. Update the menu contents following the guidelines provided in the :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` section.
    The changes apply automatically.

-.. note:: This option is available in the Enterprise edition only.

 |

 .. _backend-menu-organization: